secfree/secfree.github.io/_posts/2021-02-13-the-evolution-of-my-note-taking-method.md

 ---

-# Generation 2: use markup language to replace rich text
+# Generation 2: use markup language to replace rich-text

 <br />

 Requirements

 1. Support markup language.
-Then we have a standard way to format the notes and saved a lot time of adjusting the format.
+Then we have a standard way to format the notes and saved a lot of time of adjusting the format.
 A very general markup language is Markdown.
 2. Sync between different clients.

 Tools